Mateusz-Kozlowski/Real-Time-Webcam-Sudoku-Solver/README.md

   ```python
   warp_matrix, warp_sudoku_board = get_biggest_quadrangle(frame)
   ```
-  but there is a better way to do it - first
+  but there is a better way to do it - first find linear segments using probabilistic Hough transform and then find the biggest quadrangle on an image created from that segments.
+  This approach causes the program to find only quadrangles that are also grids.

 ## Contributing